cuckoosandbox/cuckoo/docs/book/src/usage/packages.rst

             * ``arguments``: specify arguments to pass to the DLL through commandline.
             * ``loader``: specify a process name to use to fake the DLL launcher name instead of rundll32.exe (this is used to fool possible anti-sandboxing tricks of certain malware)
             * ``procmemdump`` *[yes/no]*: if enabled, take memory dumps of all actively monitored processes.
-            * ``dll``: specify the name of an optional DLL to be used as a replacement for cuckoomon.dll.

     * ``doc``: used to run and analyze **Microsoft Word documents**.

         **Options**:
             * ``free`` *[yes/no]*: if enabled, no behavioral logs will be produced and the malware will be executed freely.
             * ``procmemdump`` *[yes/no]*: if enabled, take memory dumps of all actively monitored processes.
-            * ``dll``: specify the name of an optional DLL to be used as a replacement for cuckoomon.dll.

     * ``exe``: default analysis package used to analyze generic **Windows executables**.